Alejoboga20/interview-prep/grokking-algorithms/07-trees/README.md

 A file directory is a tree that all of us interact with every day.

+`Breadth First Search (BFS)` is a way to traverse a tree or graph.
+It starts at the root and explores all the neighbors at the present depth before moving on to nodes at the next depth level.
+BFS uses a queue to keep track of nodes that need to be explored.

 ```python
 from os import listdir
 from os.path import isfile, join